workshop-devhub/platform-engineering-101/README.md

    * **Publishing software templates:**
      * repo
      * workflow (if templates include GitHub workflows)
+5. Store it somewhere: you'll need it later on when initiating a software template (i.e., within the form of the software template initiation).

 Instructions on how to add software templates to Developer Hub and how to apply them, can be found in this